goatslacker/alt/README.md

 What's new.

-One really cool aspect of fux is that you can save snapshots of the entire application's state at any given point in time.
+One really cool aspect of alt is that you can save snapshots of the entire application's state at any given point in time.
 Best of all, if you really screw the state up beyond repair you can easily rollback to the last saved snapshot.

 There's also a method available that lets you bootstrap all the application's stores once, at startup, with a saved snapshot.